 This episode of Behind the Review features highlights from our past two seasons on one of the most-discussed topics: how businesses respond to reviews.
 Customer reviews and the business’s responses are read by customers to evaluate the company’s values, willingness to fix mistakes, and more.

-Responding to reviews—both positive and negative—is a great way to show those customers that you prioritize customer service.
-In fact, a 2021 survey showed 88% of customers are more likely to overlook a negative review if they see that the business has responded to it and addressed the issue.
+Responding to reviews—both positive and critical—is a great way to show those customers that you prioritize customer service.
+In fact, a 2021 survey showed 88% of customers are more likely to overlook a critical review if they see that the business has responded to it and addressed the issue.

 To help you put a plan in place, start with these four steps for managing reviews—advised by both business owners and Yelp reviewers alike.

 1. Be prepared to respond

 Have a plan in place to respond to reviews, whether you agree with them or not, and thank the customer for their feedback.